RE HCM WADC 20

 The tutor had placed advertisements in local newspapers circulating in the western suburbs of Perth offering his services as a tutor in mathematics.
 HCM’s mother noticed his advertisement and contacted him.
 She engaged him to provide after-school tutoring at their home in Monument Street, Mosman Park.
 The tutor was, at that time, a teacher at Scotch College in Swanbourne in his mid-50s.

 HCM’s final encounter with the tutor was when she was in her final year of primary school.
 The next few years saw the breakdown of her family life leading to an apparent abandonment by her mother, educational disruption and a descent into mental ill-health.
-As her mental state deteriorated the matter of the tutor’s treatment of her came to the attention of Dr McDonald.
+As her mental state deteriorated the matter of the tutor’s treatment of her came to the attention of her psychiatrist.
 She referred that matter to appropriate authorities but it appears to have been taken no further.
 At the age of about 26 years HCM brought the matter to the attention of the police.
 The tutor was charged but later released following the decision by the Director of Public Prosecutions not to prosecute the matter further.
 HCM’s period of mental ill-health was, no doubt, a factor in that decision-making process.

 The correct approach to adopt in fixing an appropriate amount of compensation is to apply ordinary principles of assessment of damages subject, of course, to the jurisdictional limit imposed by the Criminal Injuries Compensation Act (Act).
 The jurisdictional limit for offences committed between 1 July 1991 and 31 December 2003 as prescribed by s 31 of the Act is $50,000.